muttaphilly/AquaTroll.Telemetry.Pipeline/README.md

 - Site Availability
 - Statistical anomaly detection (flagging depth changes >15% and pressure changes >2%)

 The tests generate an HTML report (`abTestsReport.html`) summarising results.
-It is automatically generated whenever runPipeline.py is executed and saves results in theb transformed_data folder.
+It is automatically generated whenever runPipeline.py is executed and saves results in the transformed_data folder.